bnguyentrd/plan-it/journals/Graham.md

 ## Jan.
 26, 2023 ##
 -> attemped implementing Auth into polls... catastrophic failure...
--> assessment looms in my headspace... going to die...
+-> small tweaks to frontend for deployment environment -> assessment looms in my headspace... going to die...

 ## Jan.
 27, 2023 ##
 -> "...for the wages of sin is death but the free gift of God is eternal life through Our Lord Jesus Christ..."
-Romans 6:23
+Romans 6:23 -> final tuning for submission